-Eligible passport holders who wish to travel to one of the most visited Schengen countries will need to complete a ETIAS visa application online before their trip.
+Eligible passport holders who wish to travel to one of the most visited Schengen countries will need to complete a ETIAS application online before their trip.
 The simple online form will only take minutes to complete, with applicants having to provide a range of personal, passport and travel information, as well as answer a series of security questions.
 All the data provided will then be screened against various European information databases for the Europe visa waiver to be approved.

-The ETIAS visa requirements will involve the applicant having a passport from an eligible country valid for at least three months upon arrival in a Schengen country.
-A valid credit or debit card to pay the ETIAS visa fee and a current email address to receive the visa waiver for Europe in the inbox is also required.
+The ETIAS requirements will involve the applicant having a passport from an eligible country valid for at least three months upon arrival in a Schengen country.
+A valid credit or debit card to pay the ETIAS fee and a current email address to receive the visa waiver for Europe in the inbox is also required.

 Upon approval, applicants will be able to print a copy of the ETIAS to present at border control when traveling to the most visited Schengen countries.